aishanawaz6/aishanawaz6/README.md

 👋 Hello there!
 I'm Aisha Nawaz, a final year Computer Science student from Pakistan.
 My passion lies in the captivating world of Data Science.

 📚 Academic Pursuits:
 I've been pursuing my CS degree with a focus on Statistics, Mathematics, and Artificial Intelligence.
-Throughout my academic journey, I've taken on challenging projects that involve working with real-world datasets.
+Throughout my academic journey, I've taken on challenging projects that involve working with real-world problems.

 💼 Data Science Internship:
 During my academic journey, I had the opportunity to complete an enriching 8-week Data Science internship at GlowingSoft Technologies.
 This experience allowed me to apply my skills to real-world problems and gain valuable industry insights.